Malo Gusto

 Malo Arthur Gusto (born 19 May 2003) is a French professional footballer who plays as a right-back for club Chelsea and the France national team.

+Originally a product of the Lyon academy, Gusto entered the Lyon first team in 2021, where he made over 50 league appearances.
+During the January 2023 transfer window, Gusto moved to Chelsea for a reported €30 million fee.

+Internationally, Gusto has played for France at both youth and senior levels.

 Early life

 Malo Arthur Gusto was born on 19 May 2003 in Décines-Charpieu, a commune in the Metropolis of Lyon.
 Growing up in Villefontaine, Isère, his father first made him play rugby, but the young Gusto soon chose to play association football, pursuing his dream to become a professional footballer while studying for a baccalauréat technologique.